Meghalaya - The Abode of Clouds

 Day 5 : Water Activities and Caving at Mawlyngbna

 You may start your second day on a more adventurous note as we go Caving! - A walk into the world of stalagmites.
 These are dark caves with waterways flowing through them while you will see magnificent formations of limestone on all sides, formed due to the natural process of erosion.
+(In case of heavy rains the caving activity will not be possible).
 Once you crawl your way out, be prepared for an adventure that you would've never experienced - river trekking or “river canyoning” as the guides call it.
 You could also choose to kayak or laze around the lake alternatively.
 Once you get done with all of that water, freshen up, have lunch & post lunch we shall go for a short but fascinating trek to Split Rock.
 This is a small corridor formed between two huge rocks.
 Nobody yet knows the scientific reason for its occurance.
 Enjoy this climb, descend and crawl activity before you choose your spot to enjoy a fabulous sunset overlooking the plains of Bangladesh.
 Take your time and relax under the carpet of stars.
 Overnight at Mawlyngbna.

 Day 6 : Pay homage to the Cleanest Village

 Leave early in the morning and head towards Mawlynnong – which has been awarded the “cleanest village award in Asia”.
 One can spot Bangladesh region atop the many viewpoints over here.
 Have hot lunch in a local restaurant and proceed to see the Indo-Bangladesh border at Dawki.

 Afterwards head towards most awaited moment of the trip i.e. camping besides the clean Umngot River.
 We shall call it a day with dinner, bonfire and story session besides the river.